vasilis-timoudas/Simple-E-shop/README.md

 # aismarket
-Basic online market with SQL, php, html and css for a university project
+Basic E-shop with SQL, php, html and css